outsideris/slack-invite-automation/README.md

 * `slackUrl` : your slack team url (ex.: socketio.slack.com)
 * `slacktoken` : Your access token for Slack. (see [Issue token](#issue-token))
 * `inviteToken`: An optional security measure - if it is set, then that token will be required to get invited.
+* `recaptchaSiteKey`: An optional security measure - if it is set, and `recaptchaSecretKey` is set, then a captcha will be required to get invited.
+* `recaptchaSecretKey`: An optional security measure - if it is set, and `recaptchaSiteKey` is set, then a captcha will be required to get invited.
 * `locale`: Application language (currently `cs`, `de`, `en`, `es`, `fr`, `it`,  `ja`, `ko`, `pl`, `pt`, `pt-BR`, `tr`, `zh-CN` and `zh-TW` available).

 ### Environment Variables